Search waiting | Matsusada Precision

 Tips

-In the past, GP-IB and RS-232C were often used for computer control.
-More and more devices have been connected to the Internet through USB, LAN, wireless, and IoT in recent years.
+While GP-IB and RS-232C were common for computer control in the past, modern devices increasingly connect via USB, LAN, wireless, and IoT.
 As for communication protocols, they are becoming more versatile and complex than physical ports.
-For example, there is the USB Communications Device Class (CDC), which uses the same USB as RS-232C, and the GP-IB style USB Test and Measurement Class (TMC).
+For example, there is the USB Communications Device Class (CDC), which uses the same USB as RS-232C, and the GP-IB style USB Test and Measurement Class (USBTMC).
 When it comes to LANs, it takes time to understand terms such as TCP/IP, VXIBus, SCPI-RAW, VXI-11, High-Speed LAN Instrument Protocol (HiSLIP), LXI, IVI, VISA, IEEE488.2, etc.

 Introducing power supplies for industrial networks from Matsusada Precision.

-Connection to industrial networks not supported by our company can be handled by using commercially available industrial network conversion adapters and data converters.
+For protocols not natively supported, connectivity can be achieved using commercially available industrial network conversion adapters or data converters.